The Journey of Ole’ Blue:

 A Truck, A Legacy, and God's Timing

-In 1969, my great-grandfather bought a truck we affectionately call Ole’ Blue—a Chevrolet C-10 with an inline 6-cylinder 250 engine and a 3-speed on the column.
+In 1969, my great-grandfather Roscoe Odom bought a truck we affectionately call Ole’ Blue—a Chevrolet C-10 with an inline 6-cylinder 250 engine and a 3-speed on the column.
 It was his daily driver and workhorse for his business, Odom’s Woodworking.

-As a kid, I can still remember riding through town beside him.
-He was a tall, lanky man—gentle, quiet, and steady.
 He passed away in 1995 at the age of 89.
 I was just 15.

 Later that same year, I got my driver’s license, and Papa let me take Ole’ Blue to high school.
 The paint was faded, the wood bed had rotted, and by any “cool” standard, the truck was anything but.
 Still, it had soul.
 After a while, I bought a newer truck and returned Ole’ Blue to Papa.